 Support for patients and caregivers

 If you’ve received a brain tumor diagnosis, you and your family aren’t alone, Dr. Phillips says.
-A Patient and Caregiver Support Group meets twice monthly — the first Tuesday and a Wednesday later in the month.
-It offers a place where you can learn from a brain tumor expert, discuss your feelings and share information with others in your same situation.
+The Patient and Caregiver Support Group at Swedish offers a place where you can learn from a brain tumor expert, discuss your feelings and share information with others in your same situation.

-“Our support group is available to patients, caregivers, and family.
+“Our support group is available to patients, caregivers and family.
 All are welcome,” he says.
-“Our social worker talks with everyone about coping mechanisms, psychiatric issues, bereavement, as well as sensitive issues like family planning or intimacy.
+“Our social worker talks with everyone about coping mechanisms, psychiatric issues and bereavement, as well as sensitive issues like family planning or intimacy.
 We do our best to hold our patients’ hands through their entire journey.”

 Join our Patient and Family Advisory Council.